technofocus-pte/buildmoderniseaiappsdepth/Use case 07/Usecase07.md

 can share the Azure environment between them.
 In that case, you only need to complete this resource deployment step once.

+### Task 1 : Connect to your database using psql in the Azure Cloud Shell

+In this task, you connect to the rentals database on your Azure Database for PostgreSQL server using the psql command-line utility from the Azure Cloud Shell.

+1. In the Azure portal, navigate to your newly created Azure Database for **PostgreSQL - Flexible Server.**

+2. In the resource menu, under **Settings**, select **Databases** select **Connect** for the rentals database.

+![A screenshot of a computer Description automatically generated](./media/image51.jpeg)

+3. At the “Password for user pgAdmin” prompt in the Cloud Shell, enter the randomly generated password for the **pgAdmin** login.

+Once logged in, the psql prompt for the rentals database is displayed.

+4. Throughout the remainder of this exercise, you continue working in the Cloud Shell, so it may be helpful to expand the pane within your browser window by selecting the **Maximize** button at the top right of the pane.

+![A computer screen with text on it Description automatically generated](./media/image52.jpeg)

 ### Task 2 : Create the recommendation function

 1. The recommendation function takes a sampleListingId and returns the